Middle Eastern Studies (BA)

 • Complete at least two graduate-level courses with a GPA of 3.0 (these courses may be used to satisfy part of the major requirements); students are encouraged to complete the interdepartmental Honors Thesis Seminar when offered.

-• Write an honors thesis of 50 to 60 double-spaced, typed pages under the supervision of an MEIS faculty member, for which up to 4 points of independent study credit may be awarded (MEIS-UA 997 Independent Study, MEIS-UA 998 ).
+• Write an honors thesis of 50 to 60 double-spaced, typed pages under the supervision of an MEIS faculty member, for which up to 4 credits of independent study credit may be awarded (MEIS-UA 997 Independent Study, MEIS-UA 998 Independent Study).
 The subject of the honors thesis and the faculty supervisor are chosen in consultation with the director of undergraduate studies.

 Admissions